island-is/handbook/docs/api-design-guide/implementation/errors.md

 When errors occur in a REST API, add additional information about the errors to the body part of the returned response.

-When an error occurs, a REST API should respond with a [HTTP status code]s and the response should contain a error object.
+When an error occurs, a REST API should respond with a [HTTP status code] and the response should contain a error object described below.

 ### Error object
 This object should be in a REST API response when an error occurs.
 The response